phuclh/guestpost-docs/en/introduction.md

 ## What Is Guest Post App?

-Guest Post App is a useful tool that can find/crawl websites accepting guest posts.
-After having these websites’ addresses, the tool even lends users a hand in reaching out to them via email.
+Guest Post App is a useful application that can find/crawl websites accepting guest posts.
+After having these websites’ addresses, the application even lends users a hand in reaching out to them via email.

 The entire process involved will be automated, allowing you to save a lot of time and effort.